srbtech/digitalprivacynotice/README.md

 4. SunOS 32-bit, 64-bit

 ## List of Supported Browsers (for client side/ end user or patient )
 Most of the browsers are supported by this application.
 Older browsers are also supported.
-For very old browsers like IE 6 & 7, there are options to downgrade gracefully.
+For very old browsers like IE 6 & 7, this software downgrades gracefully.

 ### Internet Explorer